 - Day trip to the Mid-Murray region (where we visited Thornbys Premuim Lamb feedlot, Bowhill Engineering and almond processor, Costa Brothers Hullers and Shellers)

 The Koonunga Ag Bureau’s monthly meetings are held on the first Wednesday of each month and visitors are always welcome.
-If you are interested in attending or would like to find out further information about us, contact secretary Matthew Hampel (0419 841 493).
+If you are interested in attending or would like more information about the Koonunga Bureau please contact secretary Brenton Mengersen (0409 282 708).